ITSLeeds/TDS/courses/training-setup-message.md

 ## Another test of R and RStudio

-To test your computer is ready to work with road crash data in R, try running the following commands from RStudio (which should result in the map below):
+As another test, try running the following commands from RStudio (which should result in a map):

 <!-- method for helping people set up their computers.
 Type this single line into the console and follow the instructions.  -->